JinLi711/UIA/Art_Recognition/Log.md

           * 3x3 Convolution layer + activation function (with batch normalization)
           * 3x3 Convolution layer + activation function (with batch normalization)

+    * Questions I have:
+      * what does the expanding path even mean?
+This article wasn't very helpful because doesn't really describe what's happening or why certain traits are there, but just what's there.
+      * Why do we need a bottle neck?
+Doesn't the contracting path alreadyt take care of squashing the image features together?
+      * How exactly does the expanding path segment image??

     * Full-Resolution Residual Networks (FRRN)

   * [Image Segmentation: Kaggle experience (Part 1 of 2)](https://towardsdatascience.com/image-segmentation-kaggle-experience-9a41cb8924f0)